Skip to main content

 Transparent proxy is supported on macOS only.

-The Desktop App can route traffic for a resource hostname through the Formal .
+The Formal Endpoint can route traffic for a resource hostname through the Formal .
 You use the resource’s real hostname.
 You do not apply Formal credentials on the client.
 One-time setup

 1. Run: